-- Launch – post-sign-off we’ll carry out our tests to ensure your website is up to scratch before handing the keys over and letting you enjoy your new site.
+- Launch – post-sign-off; we carry out our tests to ensure your website is up to scratch before handing the keys over and letting you enjoy your new site.

-Each of these stages can be as limiting or as in-depth as you choose, how much time and money you spend is the variable.
+Each of these stages can be as limiting or as in-depth as you choose; how much time and money you spend is the variable.
 User experience is the phase where some businesses invest in the most and for others the least.
-To learn more about user experience and why it’s important, check out our blog.

-We’ve discussed in length about our different types of WordPress websites.
-But if you’re looking for an eCommerce solution, we suggest checking out our blog, The true cost of eCommerce, or if you’re still undecided about WordPress, how about our comparison blogs:
+We’ve discussed in length our different types of WordPress websites.
+But if you’re looking for an eCommerce solution, we suggest checking out our blog, the true cost of eCommerce, or if you’re still undecided about WordPress, how about our comparison blogs: